top of page

 TRANSPORTATION

-The US government has allocated funds to “reduce the risk of methane leakage” via “emissions from high-risk and leak-prone older natural gas distribution pipes.”
+The US government may pay to “reduce the risk of methane leakage” via

-Photo of ruptured pipeline:
+Photo of ruptured pipe:

 Heavily_damaged_gas_pipeline_segment (2).jpg